Hey, thanks for swinging by my Viral Cash App review!

 Just because you’ve shared a video and gotten a few eyeballs in front of it, doesn’t necessarily mean they’re gonna click any ads displayed around the video and also buy products via your affiliate links to make you a profit.

 But what has me in stitches is the fact that the ‘Viral Syndicator’ Facebook page (with nearly 5K likes/followers) has ZERO engagement:

 And there was me thinking it was gonna be A true “Pay-it-Forward” community LOL.

-The 3 Ways You’re Misled by Mr. Neer
+The 3 Ways You’re Misled by Matthew Neer

 In addition to what’s already been discussed, ‘VCA’ raises a number of red flags which makes the program questionable from the offset.

 First of all, the sales video contains hype, and PLENTY of it.

 All you do is set up the system once and it brings in traffic and profits for you, FOREVER!